Experiential Learning Depot

 • An explanation of what a personal learning plan is and what it is used for.
 Explain to students that the idea is to use the personal learning plan template to develop a plan for the learning year around their personal interest, needs, and goals.

 • An overview of the templates.
-Show students the resource that they will be using and how they will be using it.
+Show students the template resource that they will be using and how they will be using it.

-3. Students Complete the "About Me" Portion:
+3. Students Complete the "About Me" Portion of the Template:

 A very important part of making a personal learning plan is having insight about what each student needs.
 It is difficult to personalize learning if you and your students (or combination of both) haven't identified who they and what they need in order to be happy, passionate about learning, and succeed both academically and personally.

-One student may feel challenged by reading while another sees reading as one of their greatest strengths.
-One student might struggle with communication or social emotional skills, while another shines in those areas.
 One student might be interested in drawing while another finds drawing tedious and uninteresting.
 You must get to know your students and they must get to know themselves in order to develop a personal learning plan for the year or session.

-This is where the "About Me" portion of my personal learning plan building experience comes in.
-The first part of my personal learning plan template includes several slides that the STUDENTS fill in by themselves.
 They personalize their PLP template, they list their interests, they discover strengths and weaknesses to build off of, and more.
-I send my students on their way to complete those slides on their own before moving onto the next step.
+I send my students on their way to complete those slides independently before moving onto the next step.

-4. Develop Goals for the Year:
+4. Develop Goals for the Session:

 5. Personal Learning Plan Development Meeting:

-Developing the actual personal learning plan is the point of all of this.
-Yes, it's helpful to learn about your students and for them to learn about themselves.
-That relationship-building piece of the personal learning plan template and process is critical in experiential learning.
-But it's also important to use that information about each student and to build off of those relationships to help each learner develop a learning plan for the year that makes sense for them.
+But it's also important to use that information about each student to help each learner develop a learning plan for the year that makes sense for them.
 That is what you do in a personal learning plan development meeting.

-We then use that information to develop a short-term learning plan.
-I separate personal learning plans into quarters.
-We create a new PLP or build off of previous ones EACH quarter.
 That is just my method.
 You may have a different plan, and that's fine.
 My personal learning plan template includes a slide where a learning plan is created for the quarter (or whatever timeframe you give it).

-That plan might include a list of experiential learning activities or projects (stay tuned for next week's post on great experiential learning activities) that they hope to complete by the end of the quarter, a list of classes or courses that they will take, standards that they need to meet to graduate, and more.
-What you and your students write here is completely dependent on the nature of the learning environment, the teacher, the flexibility, the schedule, and more.
-That is why my personal learning plan template is 100% editable.
+That plan might include a list of experiential learning activities or projects that the student hopes to complete by the end of the quarter, a list of classes or courses that they will take, standards that they need to meet to graduate, and more.

 My students spend about 50% of the day strictly working on self-directed PBL's.
 Another 10% is a morning meeting, and the remaining hours are dedicated to seminars.
 Our students choose which seminars they would like to attend, and that choice is largely based on their personal learning plans - their interests, goals, etc.